zchochul/AliceO2/README.md

  - [ ] Create an invariant mass histogram <br>

 # Github help ;) [work in progress c:] <a name="github"></a>
+Here I've listed some steps but if it doesn't work in your case please follow [@saganatt's github instructions](https://github.com/zchochul/AliceO2) they are better ;)
 ## Forking official repo
 According to [this tutorial](https://alisw.github.io/git-tutorial/) create fork of [O2Physics repo](https://github.com/AliceO2Group/O2Physics).
 Then setup user configuration on your local computer:<br>
 ```